-In the Luke text, Simon Peter discovered another, perhaps even better way to improve your fishing, which is to have Jesus in the boat with you and follow directions when he urges you to go deeper.
+In the Luke passage, Peter is surprisingly cooperative with Jesus, and learns about a much better way to catch even more fish, which is to have Jesus in the same boat with you and follow directions when he urges you to go deeper.

 In John 21 there is a similar fishing-story about Jesus and Peter.

 Once again, Peter's been out all night and hasn't caught any fish.

 Jesus tells him to cast the net on the other side of the boat, and he catches so many fish that the nets are nearly bursting.

 Here, Jesus got into Simon's boat and taught the crowd from there.

-Afterward, vs. $4{\sim}8$
+Afterward, vs. 4~8

 When he had finished speaking, he said to Simon, 'Put out into the deep water and let down your nets for a catch.'
 Simon answered, 'Master, we have worked all night long but have caught nothing.
 Yet if you say so, I will let down the nets.'

 When they had done this, they caught so many fish that their nets were beginning to break.
 But when Simon Peter saw it, he fell down at Jesus' knees, saying, 'Go away from me, Lord, for I am a sinful man!'